helloidiot/Simulacra/README.md

 * Theo Papatheodorou
 * Etienne Jacob for the [looping simplex noise algorithm](https://necessarydisorder.wordpress.com/2017/11/15/drawing-from-noise-and-then-making-animated-loopy-gifs-from-there/)
 * Daniel Shiffman for meshing 3D [spherical geometries](https://www.youtube.com/watch?v=m8WhMeW8jj0)

+## Contributing

+Feel free to reach out if you are interested in contributing.

+## To Do

+* Intuitive, GUI based way of choosing forms / modulators
+* Instantiating and combining multiple forms / modulators
+* Data-driven modulators as opposed to just noise
+* Make use of threading to improve frame rates (specifically with Model / ModelSequence class)
+* Implement Skylight renderer